JDACS4C-IMPROVE/tCNNS-Project/README.md

 python tcnns_baseline_tensorflow.py
 ```

-Hyperparameters of the model can be adjusted in this file `tcnns_default_model.txt`.
+Hyperparameters of the model can be adjusted in `tcnns_default_model.txt`.